MarkM2000/Final-Project-MAP674/README.md

 I will create a folder called `assignment`, which is where the `Final-Project` Jupyter Notebook Python file will be located.

 ## Jupyter File Steps
-These are the steps on how I create the Jupyter file.
+These are the steps on how I create the Jupyter notebook file.

 First, I will import the following Python features into my Jupyter notebook file: